ministryofjustice/modernisation-platform-configuration-management/ansible/roles/oracle-secure-web/README.md

-Role for installing oracle secure web
+Role for configuring oracle secure web.
+The installation files are added as part of the AMI build.

 Force the installation handler to run by using osw-force-install tag, e.g.